Case study

 Testing time reduced from months to minutes

-The Challenge:
+The challenge:

 Predicting the dissolution kinetics of corticosteroid particles emitted from a nasal spray from the size and shape distributions of those particles.
 Nanopharm’s goal was to optimise a particle size/shape distribution from a target dissolution profile, in order to save development time.
 How quickly the corticosteroid particles dissolve relates to how quickly the product will get to work in the body after administration.

-The Solution:
+The solution:

 A random forest regression model was trained to predict the mass dissolved at different time points from the size and shape of the particles to a good degree of accuracy.
 The resulting Monolith dashboards enabled users to upload a target dissolution profile and return an optimised particle size and shape distribution that would produce that target dissolution profile.

-The Company:
+The company:

-Nanopharm is a cutting-edge pharmaceutical business – specializing in orally inhaled and nasal drug products (OINDPs), ultimately providing development services for pharmaceutical companies developing both new and generic drug products.
+Nanopharm is a cutting-edge pharmaceutical business – specialising in orally inhaled and nasal drug products (OINDPs), ultimately providing development services for pharmaceutical companies developing both new and generic drug products.
 Nanopharm operates with around 50 key employees, and is owned by Aptar who employs around 13000 people.
 Their target market is any size pharmaceutical company that is developing an inhaled or nasal drug product.

-The Challenge
+The challenge

 Predicting the rate at which particles delivered by a nasal spray dissolve